Progressive Enforcement Procedure

 • What are the potential impacts of not responding

-• What are the potential impacts on the neighborhood
+• What are the potential impacts on the neighbourhood

 • Does the complaint appear to be frivolous or vexatious